 To build your brand, you need to establish yourself as an authority in your field.
 You can do this by hosting a Reddit AMA.
 Simply go to said subreddit, introduce yourself on behalf of your brand, and interact with people that may be curious about what you do.

 7. Pick a WordPress Theme That Matches Your Business

 WordPress has several themes that suit different businesses.
 Not only that, within a business category, you will also have a variety of choices to experiment with.

-Whenever I am working on a WordPress blog, I usually choose a theme that not only matches the business type but is also consistent with the brand.
+Whenever I am working on a WordPress website, I usually choose a theme that not only matches the business type but is also consistent with the brand.
 For a startup, you can use the free WordPress themes, but I strongly recommend the premium themes as they give you more room for manipulation using plugins.

 8. Build Many Pages For Credibility